leosuccessor/banhammer/README.md

 # banhammer
-Program that banned certain specified words
+A program that can ban specified words.
+More information is within the folder.